ChichiCaleb/backstage/README.md

+## Introduction

 > - **Implementation of `developers portal` using Backstage**

+> - **Serves as application repo used in testing app-controller**

 ## Features

 - Visibility into the infrastruture health and status

-- Visisbility into running application health and status
+- Visibility into running application health and status

+- Retrieve relevant cluster credentials and urls

-- Ability to securely store secrets in AWS secret manager to be consumed by external secret operator and terraform
+- Ability to securely create and store secrets in AWS secret manager to be consumed by external secret operator and terraform

 ## Usage